JBPennington/CV/README.md

 <h2 align="center"> Software Engineer (Robotics, Controls, and Machine Learning) </h2>

 Hi,
 I'm a software engineer delivering solutions in robotics, controls systems, mathematics and dynamical systems.
 I consider myself an engineer first and a scientist second.
-As an engineer, I like to find the most effective and efficient solutions to my challenges.
+As an engineer, I like to find the most effective and efficient solutions to any challenge.
 As a scientist, I'm fascinated by nature: the classical and quantum mechanics that declare it and the mathematics that define it.
-As a controls/machine learning engineer, I'm most excited to use those mathematical foundations to solve problems in our daily lives!
+As a controls/machine learning engineer, I'm most excited to use engineering principles and mathematics to bend science to our advantage, solving the problems of everyday life!

 ## HIGHLIGHTS
 ### Software Engineering